martindevans/Sushi-Crash/docs/_G Dump.md

-Msg : function
+Msg(msg)
- - Prints to console (no newline)
+ - Prints given message to console (no newline)

-DotaTime : function
+DotaTime()
  - Current game time (corresponds exactly to the time shown at the top of the UI).
 This starts *negative* and counts up to the horn.

-GameTime : function
+GameTime()
  - Shows a time which increments at the same speed as DotaTime.
 Does not progress when paused.
  - At approximately 30 seconds into a game value is `161`.
 So I *guess* this starts from zero when the picking phase starts

-RealTime : function
+RealTime()
  - Shows the real time since the game started (continues ticking up during a pause)

-GetGameMode : function
+GetBot())
+ - Gets a table which represents the current bot

+GetTeamMember(team, index)
+ - Gets a table representing the given bot.
+ - Team is one of:
+  - TEAM_DIRE : number
+  - TEAM_NONE : number
+  - TEAM_NEUTRAL : number
+  - TEAM_RADIANT : number
+ - index is a value of [1, 5].
+Values out of range return nil.

+GetGameMode()
  - Returns an integer.
 Presumably one of:
   - GAMEMODE_ABILITY_DRAFT : number
   - GAMEMODE_ARDM : number